Gastroenterologists in Manchester, New Hampshire

 What should I do before an endoscopy?

-We will give you instructions about what to do before an endoscopy, including when to stop eating or drinking or when to stop taking any of your usual medicines.
-Make sure to read the instructions as soon as you get them.
-You might have to stop some medicines up to a week before the test.
-Let us know if you have trouble getting ready for your upper endoscopy.
+We will tell you when to stop eating or drinking or when to stop taking any of your usual medicines ahead of your endoscopy.
+Make sure to read the instructions as soon as you get them, because you might have to stop taking some medicines up to a week before the test.

 What happens during an endoscopy?